hexydec/agentzero/docs/api.md

 - `beta`: A beta build of the browser
 - `current`: The browser is the current version
 - `previous`: The browser is a previous version
+- `outdated`: The browser was release 2 or more years ago
-- `legacy`: The browser was released more than 3 years ago
+- `legacy`: The browser was released more than 5 years ago

 The browser status is determined by the version number and age of the browser, if the browser is more than 3 years old, it is considered legacy.